MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-info-protection-for-gdpr-overview.md

 -   Windows 10 security capabilities

+For more information about applying proteciton, see [Apply protection to personal data in Office 365](apply-protection-to-personal-data-in-office-365.md).

 Step 5 — Monitor for leaks of personal data
 -------------------------------------------

 Office 365 data loss prevention reports provide the greatest level of detail for monitoring sensitive data.
 You can setup automated alerts and investigate breaches by using the Office 365 audit log.
 Cloud App Security extends the ability to find and monitor sensitive data to other SaaS providers.
-For more information on these tools, see Monitor for breaches of personal data.
+For more information on these tools, see [Monitor for breaches of personal data](monitor-for-leaks-of-personal-data.md).